UQ-RCC/hpc-docs/guides/conda-environment.md

 Users should check `/scratch/opendata` first for available data sets and models before installing a copy themselves.

-However, in cases where there is a need to install Conda environments and/or packages into a different location such as `/scratch/user/username`, or `/scratch/project/projectname` the default location for Conda environments and/or packages can be changed.
+However, in cases where there is a need to install Conda environments and/or packages into a different location such as `/scratch/user/username`, or `/scratch/project/projectname` the default location for Conda environments and/or packages can be changed. <br>
+IMPORTANT: Please note that files in `/scratch/user` and `/scratch/project` expire after 90 days not been accessed.
+Even if a conda environment is being used on a regular basis it does not guarantee that all its files are accessed.
+The deletion of files from a conda environmet might render it unusable.
+Users should where possible install software into `/home` if request of conda environments can be installed as modules.

 To change the default location update Conda's configuration edit `~/.condarc` and ensure it contains these lines: